mc-uaproject/MythicBedwars/README.md

   final-kill-multiplier: 7.0
   # Multiplier for breaking enemy beds
   bed-break-multiplier: 10.0

-# Potion prices per sequence
-# Available currencies: iron, gold, diamond, emerald
-potion-prices:
-  9:
-    iron: 0
-    gold: 20
-    diamond: 0
-    emerald: 0
-  # ... more sequence prices ...
 ```

 ### Language Files

-The plugin includes language files for English and Ukrainian.
+The plugin includes language files for Ukrainian.
 You can customize messages in:
-- `lang/lang-en.yml`
 - `lang/lang-uk.yml`

 ## Usage